wzamites/react-portfolio/README.md

 ### Installing

-cd into the directory you'd like the project to live, then
+First cd where you'd like the project to live, then clone the repository there

 ```
 git clone https://github.com/wzamites/react-portfolio
 cd react-portfolio
 ```

-This installs the dependencies as defined in package.json, then starts the development server
+Then, install the dependencies as defined in package.json, and start the development server

 ```
 npm install
 npm start
 ```

+By default, this will open localhost:3000 in a browser and will update immediately as you save changes
 ## Author

 * **BJ Zamites** - [GitHub](https://github.com/wzamites)